 Counselors will proclaim, and of course, live for Christ and not a particular denomination.
 Although relevant, secondary issues such as politics and denomination specialties (Baptism, Gifts of Holy Spirit, Predestination) are avoided in preference to proclaiming the glory and attractiveness of the Living Christ.
 If counselors are critical of other denominations, the camp will soon evolve into a “Church camp” instead of the more needed evangelistic outreach that the camp now maintains.
 This policy in no way limits our message.
 Our goal is heart theology.
 The camp is concerned that Christ can be seen in our lives as counselors.
 A daily “quiet time” of Bible study, prayer and meditation is an essential part of the life of a counselor.

 While there are many effective styles of ministry, Chop Point uses “relational ministry.”
 Relational ministry emphasizes the building of a relationship and then sharing Christ with that friend.
 It is our belief that we must “earn the right to be heard” and this comes only after we invest love, consistency and time in a relationship.
 None of this, however, can be accomplished without investing in our own relationship with the Lord.
 We can’t lead campers to a Christ we do not know and love.
 We must humbly love campers as Christ loves us.
 I Cor.
 13:4-7.

-Although Chop Point stresses that Christianity is a personal relationship with Jesus Christ rather than a set of rules of “do’s and don’ts,” nevertheless it is a camp policy that smoking, drinking alcoholic beverages and the use of illegal drugs are not permitted at camp by campers or staff members at any time.
+Although Chop Point stresses that Christianity is a personal relationship with Jesus Christ rather than a set of rules of “do’s and don’ts,” nevertheless it is camp policy that smoking, vapes, e-cigarettes, drinking alcoholic beverages and the use of illegal drugs are not permitted at camp by campers or staff members at any time.